oneryalcin/python-pptx/README.rst

 It can also be used to analyze PowerPoint files from a corpus, perhaps to extract search indexing text and images.

-In can also be used to simply automate the production of a slide or two that would be tedious to get right by hand, which is how this all got started.
+It can also be used to simply automate the production of a slide or two that would be tedious to get right by hand, which is how this all got started.

 More information is available in the `python-pptx documentation`_.